Resilient Brand

 The hidden wines had one more role to play.
 In February 1945, wines that had been concealed in Georgia were shipped to Yalta specifically for the conference between Churchill, Roosevelt, and Stalin at Livadia Palace—mere kilometers from Massandra’s tunnels.
 Churchill was observed “drinking buckets of Caucasian champagne” during negotiations that would shape the post-war world.

-Post-Soviet Chaos
+Post-Soviet chaos

 The USSR’s collapse left Massandra with 4,500 staff earning approximately $10 monthly and desperate need for hard currency.
 The 1990 Sotheby’s purchase of approximately 13,000 bottles—shipped in “metal cases like giant filing cabinets”—marked the collection’s Western debut.